Art & Culture in Purvanchal

 Purvanchal has basically 4 divisions for culture and language, 1-Eastern-Awadhi in the west, 2- Western-Bhojpuri in the east, 3- Baghelkhand region in the south and 4- Nepal region in the north.
 Most of the part of Purvanchal is the plane area and it connects with western Bihar reason and has mixed cultures in this area.

-Due to the good agricultural land of this area, and high earthworm density most people are involved in agriculture work for the survival of their families.
+Additionally, Purvanchal’s conventional artwork paperwork, consisting of Madhubani painting and terracotta craftsmanship, reflects the inventive finesse surpassed down thru generations.
+This cultural haven invites all to revel in its authenticity and include the allure of Purvanchal’s historical past.
+Due to the good agricultural land of this area, and high earthworm density, most people are involved in agriculture work for the survival of their families.

 Varanasi (Benaras) is the hub of arts and crafts in Purvanchal.
-The major industries are silks and brocades with gold and silver threadwork, carpet weaving (a carpet-weaving centre is at Bhadoi), Wooden toys, bangles made of glass, ivory work, perfumes, artistic brass and copper wares and a variety of handicrafts.
-The cantonment graveyard during British Raj is now converted to Varanasi’s Arts and Crafts location.
+The major industries are silks and brocades with gold and silver threadwork, carpet weaving (a carpet-weaving center is at Bhadohi), Wooden toys, bangles made of glass, ivory work, perfumes, artistic brass and copper wares and a variety of handicrafts.
+The cantonment graveyard during the British Raj is now converted to Varanasi’s Arts and Crafts location.

 Gorakhpur Terracotta is world famous and you will find some very interesting ones here.
 The Terracotta Town is about 9 to 17 km from Gorakhpur city.
 There are many villages famous for terracotta products.